d-hoke/runcython/README.md

     $ python -c 'import primes; print primes.primes(10)' [2, 3, 5, 7, 11, 13, 17, 23, 29]

   Of course, none of this would be any better than `pyximport` if it didn't work for complex cython builds with lots of dependencies.
-But runcython let's you handle complex builds by giving 2 extra arguments, one for passing additional flags to `cython file.pyx ...`, and one for passing additional flags to `gcc a.c ...`.
+But unlike pyximport, runcython doesn't force you to adopt an entirely new strategy for complex builds.
+You get 2 extra arguments to runcython, one for passing additional flags to `cython file.pyx ...`, and one for passing additional flags to `gcc a.c ...`.
 Lets see how this works for calling a c file:

     # square.c
     int square(int x) {